hzqst/MetaHookSv/README.md

 * Other games follow the same instruction.

-* You should restart Visual Studio IDE to apply changes to debugging profile, if Visual Studio IDE was running.
+* You should restart Visual Studio IDE to apply changes to debugging profile if Visual Studio IDE was running.

 ## MetaHookSv (V3) new features compare to nagist's old metahook (V2)